saulpw/visidata/docs/api/plugins.rst

 - *sha256*: SHA256 hash of plugin .py of most recent release.

 Multiple plugins can be defined in the same manifest; one line per plugin in the repository.

-Plugins often start as a small snippet in ``.visidatarc``, and then migrate the code to a separate file to share with other people.
-The actual code in either case should be identical.

 .. note::